Co-lexicographically Ordering Automata and Regular Languages -- Part I: Definitions, First Results, and Problems

+The above lemma will be useful later, when measuring the size of our NFA encodings as a function of the number of states.
+Note that Wheeler automata ($p=1$) have a number of transitions proportional to $O(\sigma n)$.
+This relation was already noted in the literature \cite[Thm.
+4]{gibney2022complexity}.

-We say that $ \le^* $ is a \emph{refinement} of $ \le $ if, for all $ u, v \in Q$, $u \le v \text{implies } u \le^* v$.
+Next, we move on to studying some preliminary properties of the smallest-width co-lex order.
+We say that $ \le^* $ is a \emph{refinement} of $ \le $ if, for all $ u, v \in Q$, $u \le v $ implies $ u \le^* v$.
 Since there are only finitely many co-lex orders over an automaton, every co-lex order $ \le $ is maximally refined by a co-lex order.
 Moreover, if $ \le^* $ is a refinement of $ \le $, then it must be that $ \text{width} (\le^*)$ is less than or equal to $\text{width} (\le) $, since every $ \le $-chain partition is also a $ \le^* $-chain partition.
 This implies that there is always a \emph{maximal} co-lex order $ \le $ on an NFA $ \mathcal{N} $ such that $ \text{width} (\mathcal{N}) = \text{width} (\le) $.
 In general an NFA admits several maximal co-lex orders of different widths.
 For example, the two co-lex orders presented in Figure \ref{fig:1-colex} are both maximal and have different widths.
-This cannot happen over DFAs: in the following lemma we prove that a DFA always admits a unique maximal co-lex order (a maximum) so that this order realizes the width of the DFA.
-This simplifies the search for a co-lex order realizing the width of the automaton, and indeed in Lemma \ref{lem:complexity prec DFA} and Corollary \ref{cor:complexity width dfa} we prove that such a co-lex order can be determined in polynomial time.
+This cannot happen over DFAs: in the following lemma we prove that a DFA always admits a unique maximal co-lex order (the \emph{maximum} co-lex order) so that this order realizes the width of the DFA.
+In particular, the maximum co-lex order refines every co-lex order on the DFA.
+This simplifies the search for a co-lex order realizing the width of the automaton and, indeed, in Lemma \ref{lem:complexity prec DFA} and Corollary \ref{cor:complexity width dfa} we prove that such a co-lex order can be determined in polynomial time.

 \begin{definition} Let $\mathcal D$ be a DFA.
 The relation $<_{\mathcal D}$ over $Q$ is defined by:

 \end{definition}